barature1992985/123/README.md

-The Willys-Overland Jeep Station Wagon, introduced in 1946, was one of the first mass-produced all-steel station wagons, offering versatility and ruggedness for post-war families.
+The Rolls-Royce Phantom I, introduced in 1925, was the first Rolls-Royce model to feature a new inline-six engine, offering improved performance and refinement over earlier models.